Bekesbourne Aerodrome: Inter-war years

 A notable occupant of the airport was Dr. Edward Douglas Whitehead Reid, a senior surgeon at Kent and Canterbury Hospital.
-In 1919 he bought an old Airco DH.6 which he kept at the airport - becoming the first owner in Britain of a private aircraft after World War 1.
-He went on to own several further aircraft, all based here, which he used for visiting patients, touring, joyriding flights, and competitions.
+In 1919 he bought an old Airco DH.6 which he kept at the airport - becoming the first owner in Britain of a private aircraft after World War I. He went on to own several further aircraft, all based here, which he used for visiting patients, touring, joyriding flights, and competitions.
 He became very well known in aviation circles, and when he was killed in a crash in 1930, one of the tributes at his funeral came from Amy Johnson.

-The Kent Gliding Club had a base here - Dr Whitehead Reid was a member, and in 1930 became its president.
+The Kent Gliding Club had a base here.
+Dr Whitehead Reid was a member, and in 1930 became its president.

-In 1930, landowner Robert Christian Ramsay set up Kent Aircraft Services.
+In 1930, the landowner Robert Christian Ramsay set up Kent Aircraft Services.
 This company operated the airfield and built Avro 504K aircraft from spare parts (see list below).
 He also established Kent Flying Club in 1931, setting up a workshop, offices and a lounge and bar in the hangar.
 Their first aircraft were an autogyro, Cierva C.19 G-ABUH, and a De Havilland DH.60M Moth, G-AAKO.
 One of the club's first students was the owner, RC Ramsay, then aged 71, who gained his "A" licence after 20 hours dual teaching from the instructor, Fit-Lt J. H, Barringer.

 Both organisations were transferred to a new company, Airsales & Service Ltd in 1934.
 The new company traded as aircraft dealers and as an aircraft maintenance and repair organisation.
 Aircraft ownership seemed to transfer easily between RC Ramsay, Kent Flying Club, and Airsales & Service, with most at some time operating with the club.
 They all appear to have ceased operations when the airfield was closed by the start of WWII, and Airsales & Service Ltd was wound up in 1945.